 Salma has never forgotten her roots.
 After completing Desperado, she returned to Mexico to film Callejón de los Milagros (1995) and was nominated for an Ariel (Mexican Academy Award).
 She has also formed her own production company, Ventanarosa (pink window) to promote the Latin-American genre.
 Hayek is considered to be the first Mexican actress to become a Hollywood movie star since Dolores Del Rio.

 She also produced and starred in Frida (2002), earning her Golden Globe, Oscar and Screen Actors Guild nominations.
 Along with appearances in several films, Salma also offered her Spanish accent to voice characters in a few animated features like Puss in Boots (2011) and The Pirates!
 Band of Misfits (2012).
 She has also appeared on the popular television series Ugly Betty and 30 Rock.

 She appeared in the 2012 film Savages, playing the co-leader of a ruling Mexican drug cartel.
-Since then she has starred in Grown Ups 2 (2013), How to Make Love Like an Englishman (2015) and more recently, How to Be a Latin Lover (2017) and The Hummingbird Project (2018).
+Since then she has starred in Grown Ups 2 (2013), How to Make Love Like an Englishman (2015), How to Be a Latin Lover (2017), and The Hummingbird Project (2018).
 Most recently, she appeared in Like a Boss(2020), opposite Rose Byrne and Tiffany Haddish, and in the action movies The Hitman's Bodyguard (2017), and The Hitman's Wife's Bodyguard (2021).

 In 2004, Salma won a Daytime Emmy for her directorial debut with the TV movie, The Maldonado Miracle, which she also produced.